In one sentence:

 A systems integrator (SI) is a services firm that designs, implements, and integrates multiple vendors' products into a single working solution for an enterprise customer — typically through large, project-based engagements.

 SIs are the consultants of the channel.
 Where a VAR sells primarily one vendor's product with services attached, an SI is product-agnostic — they recommend whatever combination of tools solves the customer's problem and earn fees on the integration work.
-For SaaS vendors selling into enterprise, SIs are often the actual buyers of influence: the CIO calls Accenture, Accenture recommends three SaaS products, the customer buys all three.
+For vendors selling into enterprise, SIs are often the actual buyers of influence: the CIO calls Accenture, Accenture recommends three products, the customer buys all three.

 The SI Tiers